-All professional communicators are aware of the pervasive news writing formula, which is based on the first paragraph of any news piece.
+All professional communicators know the pervasive news writing formula, which is based on the first paragraph of any news piece.
 The first paragraph is crucial because it immediately attracts the reader’s attention and entices them to read further by answering the 5 W questions – Who, What, When, Where, and Why.
 And, if you are really on the ball, it should also include the two H questions – How and How much ($).
-But there are also other ways to achieve stronger impact at the start of your articles – and at the end.
+But there are also other ways to achieve a stronger impact at the start of your articles – and at the end.

-According to Wikipedia, the “Five Ws” (and one H) were memorialized by Rudyard Kipling in his famous “Just So” Stories (1902), in which a poem, accompanying the tale of The Elephant’s Child, opens with:
+According to Wikipedia, the “Five Ws” (and one H) were memorialized by Rudyard Kipling in his famous “Just So” Stories (1902), in which a poem accompanying the tale of The Elephant’s Child, opens with:

 I keep six honest serving-men

 (They taught me all I knew);

 Their names are What and Why and When

 And How and Where and Who.